danwsc09/uml-design-implementation/README.md

 # UML Diagrams
-Private repo where I play around with UML diagrams.
+Repo where I play around with UML diagrams for games (such as coinflip or blackjack) and implement them first in Java, then in Go.

+## Blackjack
+Check out the `blackjack` directory for more information.

-# Private UML Diagrams for Scratch Work
+## UML Diagrams for Scratch Work
 Need the Umlet VS Code extension (and Visual Studio Code) to view the .uxf files